Reuse at Cornell

 GetYourGreenBackTompkins.org has compiled this list of programs and recourses in Tompkins County that highlight reuse and other waste reduction efforts.

-The Facilities Services reuse program collects, stores, and redistributes modular office furniture for future use by University Departments.
+Cornell's Used Furniture Inventory program utilizes the Sedgick AIM program to collect, store, and redistribute modular (and other) office furniture for use by University Departments.
 All items are available at no charge; the only associated fee is for delivery.

 Dump & Run is Cornell’s annual campus-wide waste-reduction and recycling program to reduce move-out waste.
 Student and staff volunteers collect items students might otherwise throw away when leaving campus in May, sort and organize the collected items over the summer, and resell them at a large community sale when students return in August.